Uterine Sarcoma: Introduction

 What is uterine sarcoma?

-Uterine sarcoma is a very rare cancer that starts in the thick muscular wall and supporting tissues of the uterus.
-(This part of the uterus is called the myometrium.)
+Uterine sarcoma is a rare cancer that starts in the thick muscular wall and supporting tissues of the uterus.
+The muscular wall is called the myometrium.
 Most uterine cancers are not uterine sarcoma, they’re endometrial carcinomas.
 These cancers start in the inner lining of the uterus.

 Understanding the uterus